What is our pricing / cost?

-How would you clean my chandelier?
+How would we clean your chandelier?

-Sometimes our chandelier customers will ask us to polish a metal art piece or a metal faucet handle or to change a ceiling light bulb, but yes, light fixture work is the only type of work we advertise for and book.
+Sometimes our chandelier customers will ask us to polish a metal art piece or a metal faucet handle or to change a ceiling light bulb, but yes, light fixture work is the only type of work we advertise for.
 We clean chandeliers, we repair them, we crate them, we install and remove them.
 We do not sell chandeliers or chandelier products as we are only on the service side (though we have great contacts in fabrication, manufacturing, sales, etc.).
 We do not clean windows or mirrors or ceilings or ducts.
 Many window cleaning, maid, and janitorial companies will attempt to clean easy chandeliers and turn away hard-to-access or hard-to-clean fixtures, and yet these "easy" light fixtures may get them in over their heads.
 Even small chandeliers can be tricky and expensive to repair.
 Added to that is the fact that many cleaning companies have a high turn-over rate.
-Thus, the person they send out will likely have very little experience and will not know how to clean a chandelier safely (which is most important).
+Thus, the person they send out will likely have relatively little experience and will not know how to clean a chandelier safely (which is most important).
 We clean chandeliers day in and day out (year round) and on high access equipment.
 Our team has cleaned more chandeliers than most people have ever even seen.

 Yes!
-We have worker's compensation to cover employee injury and we have liability insurance to cover damage to your property.
+We have worker's compensation to cover employee injury and we have liability insurance to cover damage to your property up to $2,000,000.
 This is one important reason why hotels and HOA's trust us to work on their expensive decorative lighting.
 We are properly insured.
 Many cleaning companies (such as maids, window cleaners and construction cleanup companies) have a form of insurance, but often their insurance will not cover work on expensive chandeliers.
 Note, too, that not all worker's compensation policies will cover high ladder work.
 You can rest easy knowing that Witherspoon is fully and correctly insured.